-By default JanusGraph uses
+By default, JanusGraph uses

-ExecutorService to process some queries in parallel
+ExecutorService to process some queries in parallel for storage backend implementations

 storage.parallel-backend-ops configuration option).

-JanusGraph allows to configure the executor service which is used via configuration options provided in
+JanusGraph allows to configure the executor service which is used via configuration options

 storage.parallel-backend-executor-service configuration section.